-Determining the developmental window of lethality is essential as it can provide valuable information about the type of defects present in the embryos and/or placentas.
+To evaluate embryonic viability, it is first important to determine the developmental window of lethality as it can provide valuable information about the type of defects present in the embryos and/or placentas.
 To determine the window of lethality, representative stages will be chosen to dissect the embryos or fetuses.
 These stages represent critical time points in development and the results will help inform subsequent histological analyses.
+The embryos are sampled for macroscopical analyse and viability at times throughout pregnancy with focus on development of particular organs between E9.5 and E18.5.

 To detect developmental defects in prenatal mice from E5.5 to E18.5.
 Embryos and fetuses are analyzed macroscopically, then fixed in Bouin's fluid, decalcified (for ages E16.5 and beyond), embedded in paraffin, serially sectioned at 7 µm and stained with hematoxylin and eosin or Mallory's trichrome and hematoxylin stain.
 Whole skeletal analyses can be performed on E18.5 fetuses (alcian blue and alizarin red staining)